marimeireles/virtual-assistant/qt-rasa/data/nlu.md

 - please
 - go on

+## intent:faq_how_to_contribute
+- how can I contribute to this project
+- contibution
+- I want to become a contributor
+- tell me how to contribute
+- contributions
+- contributor

 ## intent:negative
 - no
+- no, I don't
+- I don't want to hear more about Pyside
 - never
 - don't go on
 - don't
 - I don't want to
+- no, thank you
+- don't search
+- I'm not interested
+- please don't make any searches
+- I don't want to
+- no searches

 ## intent:faq_about_me
 - i'd like to know more about you